Get Composting: special offers

 For more detail on how to get started, you can follow Recycle Now's composting guide.

-You may also be able to put compost in your kerbside composting bin for collection.
+You may also be able to put organic waste in your household composting bin for collection, if you have one.

 What can I compost at home?

 If you are an individual, school or group and need some home composting advice, you can contact a Master Composter at email@example.com.